cyberark/ansible-conjur-collection/README.md

 ### Summon & Service Managers

-With Summon installed, using Conjur with a Service Manager (like systemd) becomes a snap.
-Here's a simple example of a `systemd` file connecting to Conjur:
+With Summon installed, using Secrets Manager with a Service Manager (like systemd) becomes a snap.
+Here's a simple example of a `systemd` file connecting to Secrets Manager:

 ```ini
 [Unit]